 Using dried ingredients, clean containers and equipment and fresh oil will ensure that your herbal oil is healing and helpful this coming winter.

 This calendula earache oil should only be used in case of general ear infection and/or ear wax build up.
 Never put anything into your child’s ear if you suspect a perforated ear drum or if there’s any discharge from the ear.
-Using a Otoscope like the one below can help you check the condition of your child’s ear drum.
+Using a otoscope (which can be purchased online and at local pharmacies) can help you check the condition of your child’s ear drum.

 Calendula Earache Oil Recipe